Equitable/trump/README.rst

 With a focus on business processes, Trump's long run goals enable data feeds to be:

-* Prioritized, flexibly - a symbol can be associated with multiple data source for a variety of reasons including redundancy, calculations, or optionality.
+* **Prioritized**, *flexibly* - a symbol can be associated with multiple data source for a variety of reasons including redundancy, calculations, or optionality.
-* Modified, reliably - a symbol's data feeds can be changed out, without any changes requiring testing to the downstream application or user.
+* **Modified**, *reliably* - a symbol's data feeds can be changed out, without any changes requiring testing to the downstream application or user.
-* Verified, systematically - a variety of common data processing checks are performed as the symbol's data is cached.
+* **Verified**, *systematically* - a variety of common data processing checks are performed as the symbol's data is cached.
-* Audited, quickly - alerts and reports all become possible to assess integrity or inspect where manual over-rides have been performed.
+* **Audited**, *quickly* - alerts and reports all become possible to assess integrity or inspect where manual over-rides have been performed.
-* Aggregated, intelligently - on a symbol by symbol basis, feeds can be combined and used in an extensible number of ways.
+* **Aggregated**, *intelligently* - on a symbol by symbol basis, feeds can be combined and used in an extensible number of ways.
-* Customized, dynamically - extensibility is possible at the templating, munging, aggregation, and validity steps.
+* **Customized**, *dynamically* - extensibility is possible at the templating, munging, aggregation, and validity steps.

 Planning
 ========